ETF Academy What is an ETF?

 An ETF is a fund that trades on a stock exchange.
 The first ETF was introduced in 1993.
 It was a major innovation in finance, for the reasons below.

 In a nutshell, the ETF is the simplest way to "buy the index" as an ETF can be acquired in a single transaction on a stock exchange.
 It’s an innovation that is democratising investment; arguably its full potential is yet to be appreciated.

 Past performance is not a reliable indicator of future performance.
 Source: VanEck, Bloomberg.

 ETFs vs mutual funds

-Explaining why ETFs have advantages over mutual funds can get complicated.
+Explaining "what is an ETF?" and why ETFs have advantages over mutual funds can get complicated.
 Below are three main advantages:

 - Costs: ETFs are far cheaper than mutual funds.
 As discussed in the previous module, this logically translates into higher returns over time.